kairosity/mp2-tunnel-focus/testing.md

                         arrOfDomTasks[i].id = i.toString();
                         }

-This way the html tasks and Task objects will always have the same ids and can therefore be connected seamlessly.
+This way the HTML tasks and Task objects will always have the same ids and can therefore be connected seamlessly.

 __ISSUE 2:__ This solution however, created another bug that behaved oddly.
 If a user loads a previously saved list from local storage, adds some tasks and then checks off some of the new tasks, and then adds another task, the checkmarks were disappearing on some of the newer additions.
 They still had a "checked" attribute when investigated and they still had the "complete" class assigned to them to draw the line through them, but the application was not registering the visual checkmark on the page.